boxed/kodare.net/index.md

 * <a href="https://github.com/boxed/hammett">hammett</a> - the fastest test runner for python, and pytest compatible!
 * ...and <a href="https://github.com/boxed?tab=repositories&q=&type=source&language=">many many more</a>

-Currently working at <a href="https://trioptima.com/">TriOptima</a>, where we stabilize the global financial system.
+Currently working at <a href="https://dryft.se/">Dryft</a>, where we are making the construction business better for customers and workers.

 <div id="archive">